These clay Christmas ornaments are kid friendly but still look great on your tree! They are so easy to make; use your favorite paint colors.

 DIY Clay Ornaments

-These ornaments are so fun to make (and totally kid friendly!), and they turned out so cute I stole some right off the kids tree to put on my fancy tree.
+These ornaments are so fun and quick to make, and they turned out so cute I stole some right off the kids’ tree to put on my fancy tree.
 Don’t tell.

 What clay should I use?